 A triangle is a line with three turns in it.

 A tetrahedron is a triangle in ‘two minds’.

 If the minds were houses one would be a house of the living, the other would be a house of the dead.

 Or to rephrase: One mind is inner the other is outer.

 For the inner to contain the outer, or for the drop to contain the ocean, requires a fourth and a sixth…

-N.B. the triangle featured in the above post is always an equilateral triangle.
+* This triangle is always an equilateral triangle.